nthState/InspectorA11y/README.md

 revert changes

 what should it return?
+- A success/error code
+- A text version of the output?

-- A list of images?
+- A list of urls to the images
+- Should we score them?
 ```

 or